mongodb/docs/source/includes/manpage-options-ssl-mongo-shell.rst

    .. include:: /includes/note-general-ssl-support.rst

-   Specifies the :file:`.pem` file that contains the root certificate chain from the Certificate Authority. |pem-path-name|
+   Specifies the :file:`.pem` file that contains the root certificate chain from the Certificate Authority.
+Specify the file name of the :file:`.pem` file using relative or absolute paths.

 .. option:: --sslCRLFile <filename>